-As you can see in Error!
-Reference source not found., the main screen is divided by five tabs:
+As you can see in Figure 3-1 the main screen is divided by five tabs:

 - Backup Monitor Here you will see all your backups.
 For each backup you can see the start and end times, policy, status and DR status.
-All operations regarding a backup are present in this tab - viewing the list of snapshots, opening the backup log, recovering from a backup, and moving it to the freezer (see 8.4).
+All operations regarding a backup are present in this tab viewing the list of snapshots, opening the backup log, recovering from a backup, and moving it to the freezer (see 8.4).
 Sometimes you have many backups and are looking for a specific one.
 You can filter by policy and status, sort by all relevant columns, or browse between pages.
 You can also choose how many records to view in one page. - Policies Backup Policies defined in the system.
 From this tab you can create, modify, configure and delete backup policies. - Schedules Backup Schedules can be created, configured and deleted in this tab.
 You attach a schedule to a policy in the policy definition screen. - Agents Thin Backup Agents that are connected to this CPM server can be viewed here.
 Currently, Thin Backup Agents are needed only when application consistency is needed for Windows Servers.
-In any other case, the backup is done agent-less. - Freezer The freezer is a place where you can keep backups indefinitely.
+In any other case, the backup is done agent-less.

+- Freezer The freezer is a place where you can keep backups indefinitely.
 When you identify a backup that is worth keeping (e.g. a successful backup of a clean system right after an upgrade), you can move it to the freezer.
-Elements in the freezer will not be deleted by the automatic cleanup process.
+Elements in the freezer will not be deleted by the automatic cleanup process. - Recovery Monitor: This tab will contain records for all recovery operations.
+Each recovery record will contain a time stamp of the recovery operation, the backup is wads recovered from and additional information.
+Recovery records are automatically deleted as the backups are.